Learning how to potty train a toddler can be challenging. Take out the guesswork with these easy potty training tips and methods to follow.

 But the minute I took the poster down, he began to use the potty once more.
 So, what are a few ways you can provide support and encouragement?

 - Offer simple praise, especially for first-time milestones.
-A high-five, quick dance, and “You did it!” are enough to let your toddler know he’s on the right track.
+A high-five, hug, and “You did it!” are enough to let your toddler know he’s on the right track.
 That said, don’t overdo it each time he pees if he’s been doing it for weeks on end.
 Instead, look for milestones and progress.

 Despite the challenges of potty training, it all boils down to this: potty training should be easy.
 And the only way it’ll be easy is when your toddler is willing and ready to give it a try.
-If he continues to fight you about it, let it go until another time—the power struggles are likely keeping his defenses up.
+If he continues to fight you about it, let it go until another time—the toddler power struggles are likely keeping his defenses up.

 Give potty training a shot.
 You’ll know you’re on the right track when you can both stay calm, eager, and willing to keep going.
 Yes, even if at first you have no idea how to clean pee from a potty.